sourcecred/docs/docs/beta/introduction.md

 title: 🌱 Introduction
 description: An introduction to SourceCred's values and goals
 ---
-# Editor's Preface:
+[//]: # (# Editor's Preface:

 This doc is still on the journey to be ready for the public eye.
 I (LB) as the latest author have left spaces to add content where I don't feel I'm able to fully communicate the point.
 As you edit this, add content in the sections where you have expertise.
 I've left descriptions of the content that should exist in *\[italicized brackets]* so that all you need to do is fill in that missing paragraph.

-Let's not pre-publish this one until all the content exists and we can remove this "editor's preface" and all the italicized descriptions.
+Let's not pre-publish this one until all the content exists and we can remove this "editor's preface" and all the italicized descriptions.)

-\---

 SourceCred is an open-source tool for communities to measure and reward value creation.

-*\[get a better tagline]*
+[//]: # (get a better tagline)

 # The Problem

-*\[Set up the problems we're trying to solve for in a compelling and relatable way that guides people to seeing some of the major systemic issues caused by financial maximization.
-Highlight the toxic mechanisms that most people take for granted in our society.]*
+[//]: # (Set up the problems we're trying to solve for in a compelling and relatable way that guides people to seeing some of the major systemic issues caused by financial maximization.
+Highlight the toxic mechanisms that most people take for granted in our society.)

 We're building SourceCred because we believe the way we value things is broken.
 We value people based on their credentials or job titles, not based on the true